skydoves/landscapist/README.md

 }
 ```

-> Note: `Landscapist-Glide` includes version `4.13.2` of [Glide](https://github.com/bumptech/glide) internally.
+> **Note**: `Landscapist-Glide` includes version `4.13.2` of [Glide](https://github.com/bumptech/glide) internally.
 So please make sure your project is using the same Glide version or exclude the Glide dependency to adapt yours.
 Also, please make sure the Jetpack Compose version on the [release page](https://github.com/skydoves/Landscapist/releases).

 ### GlideImage
 You can load images simply by using `GlideImage` composable function as the following example below: